 Guest speaker – a recognizable, renowned professional that has authority in your business sector that you can invite to your event as a guest speaker.
 It’s a smart move to boost the quality and popularity of your event and your brand as the host.

 HD video – high definition video quality – the best possible configuration for the image quality, hardware, and broadband requirements for most webinar attendees.
 Provides seamless webinars.

 High-converting Leads – hot leads with a high conversion rate.
 You can regard them as leads that are easy to convert into customers.

 Homework files – a feature designed for online teachers.
 Presenters can provide educational assignments to their students-attendees by sharing documents during e-learning webinars.

-Host – a webinar professional, a person who hosts, schedules, and runs webinars.
+Host – a person who has full access to the account panel and hosts, schedules, and runs online events.

 HTML5 – the 5th revision of Hypertext Markup Language – a language for the structure and presentation of web pages and the new generation of web apps.
 A better solution for uploading and broadcasting video content, and webinars among them.
 HMTL5 gradually pushes obsolete flash technology out of the market.

-Interactive Features – tools you can use during your webinars to engage your audience even more than with a traditional presentation.
-Interactive features include the whiteboard with a set of drawing tools, the audio mode, chat mode, Q&A session, screen sharing, and polls & surveys.
+Interactive features – tools you can use during your events to engage your audience even more than with a traditional presentation.
+Interactive features include the whiteboard and showing different files (presentation, video, photos, documents) with a set of drawing tools, chat, Q&A mode, screen sharing, Call-To-Action button, and polls & surveys.

 Integrations – a system of integrating external web applications with a webinar platform.
 It is based on the use of the set of a webinar platform’s API to integrate online meetings with other applications, like Moodle, Facebook, Twitter, HubSpot, etc.